packit/packit/docs/how-to-source-git.md

         new file:   yum-protect-systemd.conf
 ```

 We have a bunch of new files from f29 branch in the root.
-We'll move them now to the `fedora/` directory:
+We'll move them now
+to the `fedora/` directory:
 ```
+$ mkdir fedora
 $ mv $(git diff --name-only --cached) fedora/
 ```

-Let's clean up our working tree:
+and we should also clean our working tree:
 ```
 $ git reset HEAD .
 Unstaged changes after reset: